 This extra help allows the emergency services, local councils and regular Red Cross volunteers to provide even more support to people in crisis.

 Anyone aged 18 or over and living in the UK can become a community reserve volunteer.
+Where applicable, the British Red Cross will always follow government guidance on a specific crisis.

 You will need to have a mobile phone so you can receive a text message alerting you in the event of an emergency in your area.